 We are part of the world-wide Anglican Communion, a congregation of the Church of England’s Diocese in Europe which extends from the Canary Islands to Moscow; a vast family of congregations embracing many climates and cultures.
 The Anglican tradition is very broad, and that enables people of very different Christian denominations to make a spiritual home with us

 Our church is one of thirty six Church of England churches in the Archdeaconry of North-West Europe.
 The Archdeacon is Ven.
-Paul Vrolijk, based in Brussels, and the Area Dean for Belgium and Luxembourg is Revd.
+Sam van Leer, based in the Netherlands, and the Area Dean for Belgium and Luxembourg is Revd.
 Stephen Murray based in Ghent.

 In Luxembourg since 1956